-Our nest identification algorithm is somewhat attached to our experiment design, but we also test it on the publicly-available SFWork dataset \citep{KoppelmanBhat2006}, which has repeated observations but not our deliberate arrangement of assortments.
+Our nest identification algorithm is somewhat tied to our experiment design, but we also test it on the publicly available SFWork dataset \citep{KoppelmanBhat2006}, which has repeated observations but not our deliberate arrangement of assortments.
 On this dataset, the out-of-sample prediction error of our nest identification algorithm is comparable to that of \citet{benson2016relevance}.